melezhik/outhentix/README.md

 But you **can't ignore** blank lines in a _text blocks_, [text blocks](#text-blocks) subsection for details.

-Use \`:blank_line' marker to match blank lines inside text blocks.
+Use `:blank_line` marker to match blank lines inside text blocks.

 DSL code: